Vinodh-Machireddy/ml/FLOW.md

 **What is Classification Layer/Head:**
 At the end of every model, there is a final layer that gives predictions.
 Its job is to take all the features the earlier layers have extracted and map them to output classes.

+**Hyperparameter tuning:** — you're adjusting knobs like learning rate, max depth, number of estimators, etc. to get the best performance.
+The architecture and data stay the same

 ### I received three essentially things from Data Scientists
 - A monolithic Jupyter notebook — with the full training code, preprocessing logic, feature engineering, model training, and evaluation.  (the original experiment)